RohanAlexander/telling_stories_with_data/_book/41-ijalm.md

 We use models to understand the world.
 We poke, push, and test them.
 We build them and rejoice in their beauty, and then seek to understand their limits and ultimately destroy them.
 It is this process that is important, it is this process that allows us to better understand the world; not the outcome.
 When we build models, we need to keep in mind both the world of the model and the broader world that we want to be able to speak about.
 To what extent does a model trained on the experiences of straight, cis, men, speak to the world as it is?
 It is not worthless, but it is also not unimpeachable.
 To what extent does the model teach us about the data that we have?
 To what extent do the data that we have reflect the world about which we would like to draw conclusions?
 We need to keep such questions front of mind.

 Much of statistics was developed without concern for broader implications.
 And that was reasonable because it was developed for situations such as astronomy and agriculture.
 Folks were literally able to randomize the order of fields and planting because they literally worked at agricultural stations.
 But many of the subsequent applications in the twentieth and twenty-first centuries, do not have those properties.
 Statistical science is often taught as though it proceeds through some idealized process where a hypothesis appears, is tested, and is either confirmed or not.
 But that is not what happens.
 We react to incentives.
-We dabble, guess, and test, and then follow are intuition, backfilling as we need.
+We dabble, guess, and test, and then follow our intuition, backfilling as we need.
 All of this is fine.
 But it is not a world in which a traditional null hypothesis holds completely, which means concepts such as p-values and power lose some of their meaning.
 While we need to understand the 'old world', we also need to be sophisticated enough to know when we need to move away from it.
 We can appreciate the beauty and ingenuity of a Ford Model T, at the same time recognizing we could not use it to win Le Mans.

 In this chapter we begin with simple linear regression, and then move to multiple linear regression, the difference being the number of explanatory variables that we allow.
 We then consider logistic and Poisson regression.
 We consider three approaches for each of these: base R, which is useful when we want to quickly use the models in EDA; `tidymodels` [@citeTidymodels] which is useful when we are interested in forecasting; and `rstanarm` [@citerstanarm] when we are interested in understanding.
 Regardless of the approach we use, the important thing to remember is that modelling in this way is just fancy averaging.
 The chapter is named for a quote by Daniela Witten, Professor, University of Washington, who identifies how far we can get with linear models and the huge extent to which they underpin statistics.